 And Who Are We?

-We currently have three Trustees, but are actively looking to recruit more.
-If you would be interested in exploring further the possibility of being a Trustee, please contact Sue Cox in the first instance at email@example.com.
+We currently have three Trustees (Mr David See (Chair); Mrs Yvette Noble; Dr Nigel Bowles) but are actively looking to recruit more.
+If you would be interested in exploring further the possibility of being a Trustee, please contact the office in the first instance at email@example.com.

 Head Office Team

-Julia Brown, as CEO, heads up The FASD Trust team.
-Julia and her husband have an adopted daughter with FASD.
-They also foster children with emotional and behavioural difficulties.
-Prior to running The FASD Trust, Julia held a variety of administration and HR posts in both the private and charitable sectors.
+Simon & Julia lead the National & Head Office team.
+They have 3 adopted children, two of whom are affected by FASD.
+They have also fostered children with emotional and behavioural difficulties.
+Prior to running The FASD Trust, they both held a variety of administration and HR posts in both the private and charitable sectors.